patternhelloworld/docker-blue-green-runner/README.md

 ### OS

 - Linux based OS such as Ubuntu, CentOS, WIN WSL and MacOS
-  - If you are using WSL2 in WIN10 (not WIN11), which has the CRLF issue, you should run `bash prevent-crlf.sh` twice, and then execute the required `.sh` file.
+  - If you are using WSL2 in WIN10 (this doesn't usually occur in WIN11), which has the CRLF issue, you should run `bash prevent-crlf.sh` twice, and then execute the required `.sh` file.
     - The error message you might encounter is `$'\r': command not found`.
   - When using WSL2, I recommend cloning the project into the WSL area (`\\wsl$\Ubuntu\home`) instead of `C:\`.
   - Available on MacOS as long as GNU-based libraries are installed.
 See the 'Dependencies' section for more details.